Baby Sleep Tips from Seasoned Parents: we asked thousands of parents what their best sleep tricks and advice was

 Go with the flow

-20. Avoid letting them get overtired.
-It’s hard to come back from that.
-Also, sometimes, the most compassionate thing you can do for yourself is to accept that the baby ISN’T going to sleep right now.
-Accepting what can’t be changed can reduce suffering #mindfulness. - 5 Elements Birth
+"Sometimes, the most compassionate thing you can do for yourself is to accept that the baby ISN’T going to sleep right now." - Ellie

 What baby sleep tips would you add?